Finding the “Modern” Reconciliation & Financial Close Software Solution

 The environment is constantly changing – new vendors, new points of integration, new work responsibilities, new volumes of work.
 The modern system will easily accommodate these changes and not just to the extent that it simply allows for these changes.
 It will support changes so that they can be addressed quickly as well.

-Rule #3: The modern system can be adopted incrementally
+Rule #3: The modern reconciliation & financial close solution can be adopted incrementally

 A system that inherently supports change will inherently support incremental change.
 This is without respect to whether the change is related to deliberate step-change or whether the change is organic and necessary after being put into operation.
 There is a major benefit to this capability especially when the systems involved are critical to the group.
 This capability sidesteps the need for a “big bang” implementation and de-risks transition and transformation.

-Rule #4: The modern system allows for work distribution, but itself is location agnostic and consolidated
+Rule #4: The modern financial close system allows for work distribution, but itself is location agnostic and consolidated

 Your modern system should not limit your ability to service work from any location.
 Whether you plan to field regional teams, implement a shared follow-the-sun approach or do full operation center consolidation, the modern solution will support all models.
 This is a particularly valuable capability when work re-location is a part of the modernization process.
 The platform itself should be consolidated and allow for minimizing hosting costs.
 The consolidated solution makes auditing and reporting from the single solution repository readily available.